-Strengths Weaknesses Economy: Strong and established industrial base, built on natural comparative advantage of Humber Estuary, bolstered by Freeport designation and transition to low carbon economy.
-Economy: National significance of five key sectors.
-Infrastructure: Including dock infrastructure, pipelines, road and rail freight infrastructure, and good standard of flood defences.
-Green Infrastructure: Internationally significant wildlife sites, AONB and open space and recreational facilities.
-Minerals: Resources include aggregates (sand and gravel), silica sand, and chalk(but no current extraction).
-Waste: Good record of sustainable waste management.
-Heritage: The heritage assets of the Borough contribute to the quality of places in which people want to live, work and invest.
+Strengths Weaknesses 1.
+Economy: Strong and established industrial base, built on natural comparative advantage of Humber Estuary, bolstered by Freeport designation and transition to low carbon economy.
 Demographics: An ageing population has implications for accommodation, healthcare and access to services for older people.
 Demographics: Areas of concentrated deprivation.
-Economy: low wage economy and weak levels of entrepreneurship.
-Economy: Lack of readily available and good quality sites and premises in suitable locations to match business needs.
-Economy: Large number of land hungry operations e.g. energy, storage and processing plants.
+2. Economy: National significance of five key sectors.
+3. Economy: low wage economy and weak levels of entrepreneurship.
+3. Infrastructure: Including dock infrastructure, pipelines, road and rail freight infrastructure, and good standard of flood defences.
+4. Economy: Lack of readily available and good quality sites and premises in suitable locations to match business needs.
+4. Green Infrastructure: Internationally significant wildlife sites, AONB and open space and recreational facilities.
+5. Economy: Large number of land hungry operations e.g. energy, storage and processing plants. aggregates (sand and gravel), silica 6.
 Economy: Limited employment opportunities within the rural areas.
+6. sand, and chalk(but no current extraction).
+Waste: Good record of sustainable 7.
 Education: Low skills base a consequence of poor educational attainment.
+7. 7.
+Heritage: The heritage assets of the 8.
+Housing: Lack of affordable housing delivery. • Borough contribute to the quality of places in which people want to live, 9.
 Housing: Quality of the housing offer.
-Health and well-being: Home to some of the most deprived communities in England.
-Town centres: High vacancy levels, and lacking key facilities.
-Environment: Significant proportion of the urban area at high risk of flooding.
-Environment: Below average tree canopy coverage.
+10. Health and well-being: Home to some of the most deprived communities in England.
+11. Town centres: High vacancy levels, and lacking key facilities.
+12. Environment: Significant proportion of the urban area at high risk of flooding.
+13. Environment: Pockets of poor Air Quality.

+Strengths Weaknesses Environment: Below average tree canopy coverage.
 Transport: Car dependency and road congestion hotspots.
-Transport: Accessibility to employment for people with no car.
-Heritage at Risk Register.
+16. Transport: Accessibility to employment for people with no car.
+Heritage: Number of buildings on the Heritage at Risk Register.